Ghadar Movement

-Etymology
+In 1914, Kasi Ram Joshi a member of the party from Haryana, returned to India from America.
+On 15 March 1915 he was hanged by the colonial government.
+Founding member Har Dayal severed all connections in an open letter published in March 1919 in Indian newspapers and wrote to the British Government asking for amnesty.

-Ghadar is a Punjabi and Urdu word derived from Arabic which means "revolt" or "rebellion."
-It is often also spelled Ghadr or Gadar in English.
-The movement's name was closely associated with its newspaper, the Hindustan Ghadar.
+In 1918, the party split into the Kirti Kisan Party, which had communist and socialist leanings and later aligned with Congress, and the Babbar Akali faction, which was Sikhism-centric.

 Background

 Between 1903 and 1913 approximately 10,000 South Asians emigres entered North America, mostly from the rural regions of central Punjab.
 About half the Punjabis had served in the British military.
 The Canadian government decided to curtail this influx with a series of laws, which were aimed at limiting the entry of South Asians into the country and restricting the political rights of those already in the country.
 Many migrants came to work in the fields, factories, and logging camps of Northern California and the Pacific Northwest, where they were exposed to labor unions and the ideas of the radical Industrial Workers of the World or IWW.
 The migrants of the Pacific Northwest banded together in Sikh gurdwaras and formed political Hindustani Associations for mutual aid.

 Nationalist sentiments were also building around the world among South Asian emigres and students, where they could organize more freely than in British India.
 Several dozen students came to study at the University of Berkeley, some spurred by a scholarship offered by a wealthy Punjabi farmer.
 Revolutionary intellectuals like Har Dayal and Taraknath Das attempted to organize students and educate them in anarchist and nationalist ideas.

 RasBihari Bose on request from Vishnu Ganesh Pingle, an American trained Ghadar, who met Bose at Benares and requested him to take up the leadership of the coming revolution.
 But before accepting the responsibility, he sent Sachin Sanyal to the Punjab to assess the situation.
 Sachin returned very optimistic, in the United States and Canada with the aim to liberate India from British rule.
 The movement began with a group of immigrants known as the Hindustani Workers of the Pacific Coast.

-The Ghadar Party, initially the Pacific Coast Hindustan Association, was formed on 15 July 1913 in the United States but before a decision to create headquarter at Yugantar Ashram in San Francisco was taken at a meeting in the town of Astoria in the state of Oregon in USA under the leadership of Har Dayal, Sant Baba Wasakha Singh Dadehar, Baba Jawala Singh, Santokh Singh and Sohan Singh Bhakna as its president.
+[The Ghadar Party, initially the Pacific Coast Hindustan Association, was formed on 15 July 1913 in the United States. as its president.
 The members of the party were Indian immigrants, largely from Punjab.
-Many of its members were students at University of California at Berkeley including Dayal, Tarak Nath Das, Maulavi Barkatullah, Harnam Singh Tundilat, Kartar Singh Sarabha and V.G.
+Many of its Members who were students at University of California at Berkeley included Dayal, Tarak Nath Das, Maulavi Barkatullah, Kartar Singh Sarabha and V.G.
 Pingle.
-The party quickly gained support from Indian expatriates, especially in the United States, Canada, East Africa, and Asia.